 Focus Drift

 Your planner shows a perfect day.
 Your day shows something else.
-Focus Drift captures what actually happened — interrupts, capacity gaps, carry-overs — and makes that context available to your AI assistant.
+Focus Drift captures what actually happened — interruptions, capacity gaps, carry-overs — and makes that context available to your AI assistant.

 Free to download · Available on the App Store